"A wide-ranging, multidimensional, and thoughtful discussion of the future for the workers of the world." – Goran Therborn, University of Cambridge

 Part III: New challenges for global labour 7.
 Migrant labour 8.
 Labour and its Others 9.
 Labour internationalism Conclusion: possible futures

 Ronaldo Munck is Head of Civic Engagement at Dublin City University and a Visiting Professor of International Development at the University of Liverpool and St. Mary's University, Nova Scotia.
-He has authored or edited more than 30 books on various topics related to globalization, international development and social movements, including Contemporary Latin America (third edition 2012) and, most recently, Marx 2020: After the Crisis (2016).
+He has authored or edited more than 30 books on various topics related to globalization, international development and social movements, including Contemporary Latin America (third edition 2012).